Arshpreet0991/Learn-REACT/04_states_in_react/states/NOTES.md

 - Here, the function counter(which is a component) is executed, and the value of state variable count is 0.
 - then in the return statement, when the button is clicked, setCount(15) is called.
 This schedules the state variable count = 15, **BUT ONLY ON NEXT RENDER.**
 - Now, since the setCount was called after clicking the button, this triggers a re-render.
 - Now the function is again executed line by line, but when the code reaches **const [count, setCount]= useState(0)**, count is not assigned the default value, it is now assigned 15.
+This is when the value of count gets updated.
+On the next re-render.
+Before this, the value of count of is not updated.** Very Important: value of the state variables changes on the next render.**
 - **_State values are frozen during a render.
 They never change until the next render happens._**

 ## rendering in Batches